daos-stack/daos/src/vos/README.md

 When performing lookup on a KV object, the object index is traversed to find the index node with the highest epoch number less than or equal to the requested epoch (near-epoch) that matches the key.
 If a value or negative entry is found, it is returned.
-Otherwise a ‚miss" is returned meaning that this key has never been updated in this VOS.
+Otherwise a "miss" is returned meaning that this key has never been updated in this VOS.
 This ensures that the most recent value in the epoch history of the KV is returned irrespective of the time-order in which they were integrated, and that all updates after the requested epoch are ignored.

 Similarly, when reading an array object, its index is traversed to create a gather descriptor that collects all object extent fragments in the requested extent with the highest epoch number less than or equal to the requested epoch.
-Entries in the gather descriptor either reference an extent containing data, a punched extent that the requestor can interpret as all zeroes, or a ‚miss‚, meaning that this VOS has received no updates in this extent.
+Entries in the gather descriptor either reference an extent containing data, a punched extent that the requestor can interpret as all zeroes, or a "miss", meaning that this VOS has received no updates in this extent.
  Again, this ensures that the most recent data in the epoch history of the array is returned for all offsets in the requested extent, irrespective of the time-order in which they were written, and that all updates after the requested epoch are ignored.

-A ‚miss‚ is distinct from a punched extent in an array object or a punched KV entry in a KV to support storage tiering at higher layers in the stack.
+A "miss" is distinct from a punched extent in an array object or a punched KV entry in a KV to support storage tiering at higher layers in the stack.
-This allows the VOS to be used as a cache since it indicates that the VOS has no history at this extent or key, and therefore data must be obtained from the cache‚s backing storage tier.
+This allows the VOS to be used as a cache since it indicates that the VOS has no history at this extent or key, and therefore data must be obtained from the cache's backing storage tier.

 <a id="711"></a>